 OK, so ACAMS (The Association of Certified Anti-Money Laundering Specialists) provides a Detailed Content Outline in their Candidate’s Handbook, but it ends there.
 No explanation of what those five pages mean – which leaves many people to pass over some of the most significant insight they can gain into the exam itself.
 So let’s take a look at what it all means.

-First off, the outline itself is the document used in 2007 when we were writing new questions for the exam pool (on July 29, 2010, the outline shown in the Handbook still was effective January 10, 2007).
+First off, the outline itself is the document used when we were writing new questions for the exam pool (on July 29, 2010, the outline shown in the Handbook still was effective January 10, 2007).
 Each of us would be assigned particular boxes, say “I.B.1.c.
 Application.”
 This would mean that the person had to write an “Application” question about:

 I – Risks and Methods of Money Laundering and Terrorism Financing